-As a key piece of kit for the commuting or urban cyclist, a good quality backpack can be the difference between arriving at your destination with your stuff safe and dry, and arriving to find it all soaked through from an unexpected rain storm.
+A good quality backpack for cycling to work can be the difference between arriving at your destination with your stuff safe and dry, and arriving to find it all soaked through from an unexpected rainstorm.

 Whether you need something lightweight and small for carrying your essentials, or something bigger to transport your laptop and a change of clothes, our expert testers have picked six of the best cycling backpacks on the market and put them through their paces.

 We looked for backpacks that had effective and dependable waterproofing or water resistance.
 This is perhaps the most important feature, as even if you intend to cycle just on nice days you’ll eventually get caught out by a freak rainstorm.